Matt Lundy: Career

 Lundy holds an associate degree from Lorain County Community College and a bachelor's degree in human resource management from Friends University in Wichita, Kansas.
 At Avon Lake High School during the 1970s, Lundy hosted a radio show on WLRO 1380 in Lorain, Ohio.
-He was later terminated for violating company policy.By the age of 24, Lundy was anchoring the 11:00 p.m. news on a Toledo, Ohio television station.
+He was later terminated for discussing unionizing radio announcers in the county.By the age of 24, Lundy was anchoring the 11:00 p.m. news on a Toledo, Ohio television station.
 Lundy made other stops during his television career in Utah, Tennessee, Mississippi and North Carolina.
 Lundy later served as the statewide political correspondent for a four-station group in West Virginia.
-Lundy was sued by the station for breaching his employment contract.

 His first public service job was on Avon Lake's City Council from 1994 to 1995.
 Later, Lundy began serving under Elyria Mayor Bill Grace as assistant safety/service director.
 He served in that capacity until being elected to the Ohio House of Representatives.

 Ohio House of Representatives

 In 2006, incumbent Earl Martin, who had been appointed, was seen as vulnerable by Democrats.
 Lundy, in a primary battle with Alan Caruso, won 68.82% of the vote to face in incumbent in the general election.
 The race became contentious, when a local property dispute involving Martin became public.
 Lundy beat Martin, taking 56.23% of the vote.

 For his first reelection bid in 2008, Lundy was targeted hard by the Republican Party who sought to take the district back, and Avon City Councilman Daniel Urban was nominated to run against Lundy.
 Lundy won reelection with 57.61% of the vote.
 For the 128th General Assembly, Speaker of the House Armond Budish named Lundy Chairman of the Consumer Affairs & Economic Protection Committee.

 With his second reelection bid, Lundy hung on to his seat against Republican Rae Brady by winning 50.88% of the vote.
 He is serving on the committees of Finance and Appropriations and its Primary and Secondary Education Subcommittee (as ranking member), Local Government, Education, and State Government and Elections.

 Lundy won a final term in 2012 with 62.68% of the vote over Republican Rae Brady.
 Lundy was term-limited in 2014.

+Matt is now the Outreach Coordinator for the Grafton Midview Public Library as of 2024.